wrobstory/malort/README.md

 Should I use the column type results verbatim?
 ----------------------------------------------
 Probably not- they're meant to be a guide, not a CREATE TABLE statement.
-It's up to you to determine whether your data represents a statistically significant enough sample to set fixed-width columns with certainty, or whether you might anticipate schema changes in the future.
+It's up to you to determine whether your data represents a large and representative enough sample to set fixed-width columns with certainty, or whether you might anticipate schema changes in the future.
 Like a lot of data tools, it's meant to help guide your engineering judgement.
 Additionally, it does round/truncate statistics to three decimal points, so there will be floating point errors in the calculation.